Nikifor999/AiChat/README.md

 ---

 ## Troubleshooting
-- **Error: "Connection refused at 127.0.0.1:8080"**:
-  - Ensure the Spring Boot application is running.

 - **Frontend does not display properly**:
   - Check Thymeleaf template paths and ensure CSS/JS files are loaded correctly.